davidlinner/react-playground/readme.md

-# Simple playground for first plays was React
+# Simple playground for first plays with React

 To get started open *index.html* in your browser.